 Remembering The Human Sacrifice Correctly Mattered to Her

-Though the cannon remark brought laughter through the years, sadly the true spirit of it was overlooked.
+Though the cannon remark brought laughter through the years, sadly the spirit of it was overlooked.
 Mam-Maw, who weighed 100 pounds soaking wet and would step on a snake if it crossed her path (or even if it didn’t), cared about the human sacrifice made in battle.
 And she cared about the sanctity of the “truth”—that the battle be remembered correctly.
 This time in history meant something to her.
 The deaths mattered to her.
 When she made the cannon remark, she had already seen 70+ birthdays.
 Her patriotism pointed in the right direction regardless of the positioning of the cannons.

 Patriotism: love and support of your country (and yes, even when it is at odds with itself; don’t you love your country today?).